 And I couldn’t have done it without the crew, friends, volunteers, and others along the way.
 As I shared my journey with Jeff Riley (21:38 today), he summed it up well by saying “it may not have been the race you wanted, but it was the experience we are all secretly hoping to have”.
 He’s absolutely right.

-As I crossed the finish line and soaked my feet in the ice pool, it was clear that everyone had an amazing story whether they finished or not, whether they had crewed, paced, or run.
+As I crossed the finish line and soaked my feet in the ice pool, it was clear that everyone had an amazing story whether they finished or not, or they had crewed, paced, or run.
 This was an epic day of adventure, survival, discovery, breakthroughs, camaraderie, and triumph of the human spirit.
 You could spend your whole life looking for a taste of any one of these things.
 Or you can spend one day to get enough of all of it to last a lifetime.

 My sincerest thanks to everyone who helped me get to the finish line.
 I know I've personally read the "I never would have made it" on many a blog, but I'm telling you, it's the truth (honest to blog!).
 I will drink a beer in each of your honor this week, that is, as soon as I can hold it down. ;-)